 ü To Approve Regular Procedural Topics (Agenda and Summary Report)

-ü To Review Proposed Integration of Florida Specific Requirements
+ü To Review Final Draft of Proposed Integration of Florida Specific Requirements

-ü To Discuss and Evaluate Level of Acceptability of Proposed Integration of Florida Specific Requirements into SAD
+ü To Discuss and Decide on any Outstanding Issues Regarding Draft of Proposed Integration of Florida Specific Requirements into SAD

 ü To Adopt Florida Specific Requirement Integration Recommendations for Submittal to Commission